japraj/bugtracker/README.md

   - container: these components wrap pages and other components
   - global: reusable components for building routes.
 Avatar and iterable widget are two examples of components that are used _everywhere_
   - input: reusable form elements
-- routes: the main pages of the app and routing is handled in the index file
+- routes: the main pages of the app and routing is handled in the Routes.tsx file
 - constants: interfaces, enums, static functions, etc. - all constants are placed here so that our imports are clean and simple (it gets messy when you have constants in the components folders)
 - flux: all the state management logic is present here (the app uses Redux); each big feature of the app gets a slice file, which encapsulates all interactions in a single module